 Winding stone stairs took us through agricultural terraces on our ascent to the large village of Gandruk.
 One of my favorite memories along the way is of the industrious young Nepali lad who was selling drinks and toilet paper to the passing trekkers!

-Our itinerary decision – to spend an extra day around Gandruk!
-We decided to take day-packs and hike to the village of Komrong (which is on the route to Annapurna Base Camp).
-Three mule-trains with bells tinkling and decorative tassels tossing passed us along the way.
+Our itinerary decision - is to spend an extra day around Gandruk!
+We decided to take day packs and hike to the village of Komrong (which is on the route to Annapurna Base Camp).
+Three mule trains with bells tinkling and decorative tassels tossing passed us along the way.
 Upon arriving in Komrong, we enjoyed a cold lemon drink and the spectacular view.

 Heading back to Gandruk we met the sweetest little dog.
 He had the color and the enthusiasm of a golden retriever.
 He loved to be petted and scratched….and I wish that he could have been my “souvenir” from Nepal!